 We have to track the underwriting process with both companies and deal with case managers and underwriters and then we have to negotiate for best offer.

 It is more time consuming and more work for us, but we do it because we really intend to get you the best offer whereas most agents or websites just want to get you to apply and buy something quickly, then forget about you.

 Life Insurance Companies Want To Charge You More!!!

 And they certainly will if you let them!

-The life insurance industry is a huge money making industry.
-Because it’s so competitive and because there are thousands of life insurance companies, there are many companies that specialize in insuring the lives of people with health issues.
+The life insurance industry is a huge money maker.
+Because it’s so competitive and because there are thousands of life insurance companies, there are many companies that specialize in insuring people with health issues.

 Even if you don’t have more serious issues, every life insurance company can have drastically different guidelines for cholesterol, blood pressure, height-weight, etc.

 It is in the life insurance company’s best interest to charge the most they can for life insurance and everyone would pay too much if this was not such a competitive market.

 The rate classification for which you qualify can vary greatly from one insurance company to another.
 There is also no way to know in advance the exact rate class for which you’ll qualify as this will be determined during the underwriting process.

 Here’s Why & How Our 2 Application Process Works!